 - Women's College Hospital

 - Professor of Medicine

 - Senior Vice President, USF Health

 - University of South Florida

-Hemodynamic changes during pregnancy, including increases in heart rate, stroke volume, and cardiac output (see "Maternal cardiovascular and hemodynamic adaptations to pregnancy"), can result in cardiac decompensation in women with valvular heart disease (VHD).
+Hemodynamic changes during pregnancy, including increases in heart rate, stroke volume, and cardiac output (see "Maternal adaptations to pregnancy: Cardiovascular and hemodynamic changes"), can result in cardiac decompensation in women with valvular heart disease (VHD).
 Stenotic valve lesions are generally less well tolerated during pregnancy compared with regurgitant lesions.
 The risk of complications varies according to the type and severity of the underlying VHD.

 This topic will discuss risk assessment and management of native valve disease during pregnancy.
 Evaluation and management of pregnant women with bicuspid aortic valve, with mitral stenosis, with Marfan syndrome, and with prosthetic heart valves are discussed separately.
-(See "Pregnancy in women with a bicuspid aortic valve" and "Pregnancy in women with mitral stenosis" and "Pregnancy and Marfan syndrome" and "Management of pregnant women with prosthetic heart valves" and "Use of anticoagulants during pregnancy and postpartum".)
+(See "Pregnancy in women with a bicuspid aortic valve" and "Pregnancy in women with mitral stenosis" and "Pregnancy and Marfan syndrome" and "Management of antithrombotic therapy for a prosthetic heart valve during pregnancy" and "Use of anticoagulants during pregnancy and postpartum".)

 PRECONCEPTION OR INITIAL EVALUATION

 Timing — When possible, women should undergo preconception assessment and counseling so that they are able to make informed pregnancy decisions.
 For women who have not had preconception counseling, a complete risk evaluation should occur at the first antenatal visit.